oliviafpersonal/sei-project-three/README.md

-# General Assembly Project Three - Pubhub
+# Pubhub

-### Timeframe

-10 days
+This project consisted of creating a Full Stack Application using the MERN stack with CRUD capabilities in a 10 day time frame in a pre assigned group.

+## Overview

+We chose to create a clone of the Airbnb website for pubs throughout the UK called Pubhub.
+It was required that we use an Express API to serve data from a Mongo database, that we built both the front and back end, the front end was required to be made using React.
+Finally, it was also required that the API have multiple relationships allowing for the CRUD functionality.

 ### Group Members

+- Olivia Flynn
 - Atilla Arslan
 - Jessie Edwards
 - Harry Warwick
-- Olivia Flynn

-## Project Overview

-For the third Project on our Software Engineering Immersive Course at General Assembly, we were tasked with building a Full Stack Application using the MERN stack, within 10 days in a group of pre-assigned members.

-The Remote nature of the course was a great opportunity to work collaboratively as a group using tools such as Slack, Zoom, Trello and Github.

-For our project we built a clone of Airbnb but for Pubs, called Pubhub.
-Our application which closely mimicked the functionality and user interface of Airbnb but tailored towards Pubs.

-## Brief

-- To build a full-stack application, making our own back end and front end.
-- To use an Express API to serve data from a Mongo database.
-- To build the frontend using React to consume the API.
-- The API should have multiple relationships and CRUD functionality for at least a couple of models.

 ## Technologies Used